ebullient3k downloadsMCP server connecting Open WebUI, Claude Desktop, and other LLMs to your vault.

 An Obsidian plugin that runs an MCP (Model Context Protocol) server, enabling external LLM tools to access your vault.
-Supports HTTP transport natively (Open WebUI, remote LLMs) and stdio transport via included bridge script (Claude Desktop).
+Supports HTTP transport natively (Open WebUI, remote LLMs).
+An optional bridge script provides a bridge from HTTP to stdio (Claude Desktop).

 Important Notes